Last Updated on September 12, 2022

 – Make it pretty: Yep!
 That’s right.
 Your family command center should be as pretty as the rest of your home (as well as functional)!
 If you don’t find it pretty and pleasant to use, you probably won’t!
 Keep your command center motivation up by finding a system that is functional and that you like to look at.

-We purchased this organizing system from Pottery Barn about 13 years ago and have never regretted it.
+We purchased this family command center in 2006 and have never regretted it.
 It’s absolute perfection and I love that it’s modular, so you can add to it or change it up as your needs change.
-You aren’t limited to the Pottery Barn daily system, though, there are plenty of great wall organizer options out there.
-I also think these Urbio wall organizers from The Container Store are pretty ingenious.
+You aren’t limited to the Pottery Barn daily system, though, there are plenty of great family command center options out there.

 – Deal with the paper in your command center regularly: You can either block 15 minutes per day or set aside a longer chunk of time once a week (we prefer the latter).
 The trick is to find a time that you can really dedicate consistently to tackle your paperwork and spruce up the command center.